ekr/tls13-spec/draft-ietf-tls-tls13.md

 The handshake protocol messages are presented below in the order they MUST be sent; sending handshake messages in an unexpected order results in a fatal error.
 Unneeded handshake messages can be omitted, however.
-Note one exception to the ordering: each side sends a Finsihed message, but it is only described in its first position.
 The one message that is not bound by these ordering rules is the HelloRequest message, which can be sent at any time, but which SHOULD be ignored by the client if it arrives in the middle of a handshake.